drowe67/radae/README.md

 # Automated Tests

 The cmake/ctest framework is being used as a test framework.
-Note at this stage there is no actual code that gets built:
+Note at this stage there is no actual code that gets built (so no `make` step).
+To configure and run the cests:
 ```
 cd radae
 cmake .
 ctest
 ```
+To list tests `ctest -N`, to run just one test `ctest -R inference_model5`, to run in verbose mode `ctest -V -R inference_model5`.

 1. BER test to check simulation modem calibration `--ber_test`
 2. Fixed multipath channel test `--mp_test`.